 Discussion

-[Is it just me, or does this feel like the conclusions?
-If so, do we need a Discussion?
-I think for MDPI they are optional …] FT-MS direct-injection data provides spectral scans; however, unlike nuclear magnetic resonance, these spectral scans are not identical, due to several instrumentation issues.
+FT-MS direct-injection data provides spectral scans; however, unlike nuclear magnetic resonance, these spectral scans are not identical, due to several instrumentation issues.
 Therefore, simple scan summation to an aggregate spectrum followed by peak characterization does not provide optimal data.
 Also, this approach prevents the calculation of useful peak-specific statistics, especially variance.
-In the results presented, we demonstrate superior performance by scan-centric peak characterization in terms of: i) improved QC/QA and noise reduction; ii) improved peak height relative standard deviations; iii) improved peak intensity ratios that better match natural abundance probabilities; and iv) better separation between biological groups.
-These improvements are necessary for downstream derivation of molecular formula based on peak ratio matching to NAP in SMIRFE.
+In the results presented, we demonstrate superior performance by scan-centric peak characterization in terms of: i) improved QC/QA that removes low quality scans, improved noise peak removal that pragmatically eliminates HPD sites; iii) improved peak height relative standard deviations; iv) improved peak intensity ratios that better match natural abundance probabilities; and v) better separation between biological groups.
+These improvements are necessary for downstream derivation of molecular formula by SMIRFE using spectra-derived tolerances, an efficient m/z search of a large isotope-resolved molecular cache, and filtering by peak ratio matching to NAP.
 However, scan-centric peak characterization requires a sophisticated pipeline of QC/QA and processing steps to derive a superior characterization with informative statistics and QC/QA metrics.
 Years of methods development, testing, and optimization have gone into the methods presented here.
 But once implemented, large datasets can be processed in a straight-forward manner that supports full computational reproducibility.

-Not all of the methods presented here provided an improvement.
+But not all of the methods presented here provided an improvement.
 We included our negative results with correcting mean and standard deviations for the intensity of peaks not detected in all scans, so that others do not waste effort pursuing this.
 We initially expected the data to follow a truncated normal distribution; however, upon further contemplation of the results presented here, we believe that the differences between scans still present after normalization imparts a dispersive variance component.
 Thus, we hypothesize that a truncated negative binomial distribution better represents the intensity of peaks not detected across all scans.
 Fortunately, this distribution has been previously studied [23] and we plan to explore this possibility for a future improvement to our methods.

 Materials and Methods